davidsrot/VITAL_1/readme.md

 # Research

 Main part of our research is interview with author of VITAL Frans De Waard recorded on 11th March 2020 in Nijmegen.
-In the interview he talks about background of the magazine, his life and many other things regarding the magazije itself.
+In the interview he talks about background of the magazine, his life and many other things regarding the magazine itself.
 You can find the transcribed interview below.

 <details>
   <summary>Interview audio</summary>